 - System Security Beyond the Libraries – a talk which has gone down well at a number of events, where I talk about the fundamental security knowledge that developers need to know before they start worrying about specific security technologies.
 It covers what security really is, how to go about designing secure systems and specific techniques like threat modelling, risk assessment and principles for designing secure systems.

-- Common web app vulnerabilities and what to do about them – this is a talk that in some ways follows on from System Security Beyond the Libraries and gets more specific.
-The purpose of the talk is to introduce people to the OWASP Top 10 Web Application Vulnerabilities list and to explain each of the vulnerabilities and how they can be mitigated.
+- Common Webapp Vulnerabilities and What To Do About Them – this is a talk that in some ways follows on from System Security Beyond the Libraries and gets more specific.
+The purpose of the talk is to introduce people to the OWASP Top 10 Web Application Vulnerabilities list, to explore how it has changed over the last few versions in 2013 and 2017, and to explain each of the vulnerabilities and how they can be mitigated.
 I’ve given this talk at a couple of conferences and to clients too and it’s been very well received.
 I also have an interactive workshop version where people get to try to exploit the vulnerabilities themselves using a deliberately insecure application running in a VM.

 - Getting Your System to Production and Keeping It There – a talk explaining why getting a system into production is often a painful process and the set of design principles, technology decisions and processes that can ease the pain.